dream-group/dream-apply-sdk/UPGRADE.md

 You are required to do these changes for a successful upgrade.

 * Hard dependency on Guzzle was dropped.
 You need to install a compatible client library.
-  * If you use Symfony or Laravel, the best choice is `symfony/http-client`:
+  * If you use Symfony or Laravel on PHP 7.1 or later, the best choice is `symfony/http-client`:
      ```bash
      composer require symfony/http-client
      ```

-  * If you use other framework on PHP 7.0 and later, we recommend Guzzle version 7 and later:
+  * If you use other framework on PHP 7.2 or later, we recommend Guzzle version 7 and later:
     ```bash
     composer require guzzlehttp/guzzle
     ```